 The chief reasons that sticker-dot voting is not reliable include the bandwagon effect, vote splitting, choice overload, and how easy it is to cheat.
-It may seem like a quick and fun option but I wouldn’t trust sticky dots with deciding anything – not even pizza toppings.
+It may be a quick and fun method but I wouldn’t trust sticky dots with deciding anything – not even pizza toppings.

 If you agree, there's no need to read on.

 Feedback Frames are a low-tech gadget that I invented for secret rate-voting with instant visual results.
-Participants drop one token per a frame on a scale of agreement to record their opinion, and sign to validate it.
-That’s it!
+Participants drop one token per frame on a scale of agreement to record their opinion, and sign to validate it.
+That's it!
 A simple, effective, and time-saving method that gets results.

 Problem 1: The Bandwagon Effect

 The bandwagon effect is a psychological phenomenon whereby people do something primarily because other people are doing it, regardless of their own beliefs, which they may ignore or override.